BDC Hamburger Icon

 2. Escaped defects

 The first step to measuring defects is to consolidate all faults identified.
 Once you have an accurate count of the bugs, you’ll categorize the extent of risk.
-For this to happen, your team members should follow protocol to report problem areas as early as possible so that they can be escalated via appropriate channels.
-Your teams will then spend less time finding and fixing errors when production’s in full swing.
+For that to happen, your team members should follow protocols to report problem areas as early as possible so they can be escalated via appropriate channels.
+Your teams will then spend less time finding and fixing errors when production is in full swing.
 They can minimize the chances of errors changing the longevity of the finished product and how it would look or function.

-A low escaped defects ratio lets you establish a direct link between their efficiency and customer satisfaction.
-For example, if nine out of 10 tasks are delivered on time that fulfills client expectations, your success rate is 90 percent.
+A low escaped defects ratio lets you establish a direct link between their efficiency and successful customer satisfaction.
+If 9 out of 10 tasks that fulfill client expectations are delivered on time, for example, your success rate is 90 percent.

 3. Actual vs. committed stories

-User stories is the step that documents how many points were gathered during the requirements analysis stage.
-This is where client briefs are represented digitally to begin task prioritization and sequencing.
+User stories document how many points were gathered during the requirements analysis stage.
+This is when client briefs are represented digitally to begin task prioritization and sequencing.
 Teams get clarification on their work packages.
-The measure itemizes the number of stories committed to in the sprint planning and assesses how many of them are marked as completed.
+The measure itemizes the number of stories committed to during the sprint planning and assesses how many of them are marked as completed.

 Your staff can then divide their focus on different aspects of the same user story and work on it in parallel rather than in sequential blocks.
-For example, if you’re building a flight ticketing system, the development team can create user stories capturing bookings, cancellations, refunds, date changes and points-based mileage.
-Each member can estimate their efforts by profiling the project on those aspects that are easy to recreate by simply rewriting code where applicable.
-This move ensures a closer match between the user stories that were committed versus what gets done.
+If you’re building a flight ticketing system, for example, the development team can create user stories capturing bookings, cancellations, refunds, date changes, and points-based mileage.
+Each member can estimate their efforts by profiling the project on the aspects that are easy to recreate by simply rewriting code where applicable.
+This move ensures a closer match between the user stories that were committed and what gets done.

 4. Accelerating team velocity